 Board of Directors

-Sam is the president of Beacon Wealthcare and believes that quality healthcare is a fundamental requirement of breaking the cycle of poverty.
-“When I heard of the surprisingly high unserved need in my own neighborhood, I was eager to join the NeighborHealth effort to bring excellent primary care to our city’s most vulnerable.”
+“The ministry of NeighborHealth has deep personal significance for me having watched treatable conditions become chronic, ultimately destroying of the lives of my brother and sister-in-law.
+When I heard of the surprisingly high unserved need in my own neighborhood, I was eager to join the NeighborHealth effort to bring excellent and consistent primary care to our city’s most vulnerable.”

 Kim has worked for Cherokee Gives Back Foundation since 2003.
 She is active in her community as a volunteer with leadership and mentoring programs.

 “I’m excited to work with NeighborHealth to bring Christian-based healthcare to those in need in our community.”

 Susanne has nursing experience in both hospital and clinic settings.
 Beginning with initial steering committee meetings, she has worked to establish NeighborHealth’s vision of compassionate primary care.

 Nicole Herriott formerly served as a bilingual family nurse practitioner, having worked at UNC Rex Express Care and a Federally Qualified Health Center.